 Try eating a few berries before beginning your harvest and remember that all berries do not ripen simultaneously.
 Even in one cluster, some may be ripe and some unripe.
 Identify unripe berries by the reddish hue, but even solid blue berries need to stay on the bush for a few days before they develop true sweetness.

 Waiting is a good way to sweeten sour blueberries.
 Blueberries can remain on the bush for 10 days after they begin to ripen, so don’t be in a hurry.
-The fruit size and sweetness increases very quickly as the end of the ripening process.
+The fruit size and sweetness increase very quickly at the end of the ripening process.

 What to Do With Sour Berries